steinbrecher/ttd/README.md

 them to a format that's easier to work with, and doing some processing on them.

 Specifically, these programs are written for speed and are intended for parsing large numbers of records very quickly.
-As such, they are a little unstable (i.e. prone to segfaults when things don't go as expected) and are somewhat bare-bones.
-At some point in the future, I'm planning to wrap these in MATLAB and Python scripts to make the user experience a little nicer, but for now that's in the future.
+As such, they are  somewhat bare-bones.

 ## Basic installation instructions ##